openconfig/lemming/dataplane/README.md

 # The Lemming Dataplane

+The lemming reads and writes packets from ports and the forwards packets between them.

 ## Overview

 The dataplane consists of a several components:

 1. forwarding: packet processing actions, tables, and ports.
-1. saiserver: implements a "proto-ized" version of the [SAI api](https://github.com/opencomputeproject/SAI) and defines the forwarding pipeline
+1. saiserver: implements a "proto-ized" version of the [Switch Abstraction Interface API](https://github.com/opencomputeproject/SAI) and defines the forwarding pipeline
 1. apigen: code to generate the proto API for the saiserver and C++ code that calls the API
 1. dplanerc: gNMI reconciler that configures the dataplane based on OpenConfig schema
 1. standalone: shared library that a implements the C SAI API and container running only the dataplane